alexander-digett/digett/src/pages/insights/how-create-editorial-calendar.md

 title: 'How to Create an Editorial Calendar'
 templateKey: blog-post
 date: 2011-02-24T00:20:03.000Z
+category:
-category: Blogging, Strategy, Tools of the Trade
+  -Blogging, Strategy, Tools of the Trade
 alias: how-create-editorial-calendar
 summary: >
  Business blogging is a lot like exercise: you know you should do it because it’s good for you, and because you’ve seen friends succeed at it; but taking that first step feels a lot like doing a trapeze act without a safety net.